Getting Familiar With Speech Disorders: Aphasia

 Signs And Symptoms Of Aphasia

-Aphasia can affect a number of areas of communication, including ability to speak, reading comprehension, and ability to comprehend others.
+These include your ability to speak, reading comprehension, and ability to comprehend and communicate with others.

 Let’s have a look at some of the symptoms which might come up in each of these areas.